 - Innovative approach to creative arts expression (e.g. explain how this venture delivers its value in a novel way and/or clarify how the proposed product or service is different from those already being offered in the target community, etc.)

-- Social impact (e.g. articulate how this venture makes a positive impact on a particular community in a specific way, etc.)
+- Social impact (e.g. articulate how this venture makes a positive impact on a particular community in a specific way, and/or how it advances positive change around a pressing social challenge, etc.)

 - Relevant skills of applicant or team to successfully launch or grow the venture (e.g. clarify how the team’s collective skills and talents position the proposed venture for success, etc.)